bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Your service URLs

-BigCommerce sends requests to your server to validate merchant credentials and obtain shipping quotes.
-To handle these requests smoothly, you need to provide BigCommerce with the following when you [sign up](#sign-up):
+BigCommerce sends requests to your server.
+Provide BigCommerce with the following when you [sign up](#sign-up):

 - **Quote URL**: a URL that accepts quote requests from BigCommerce.
 You will provide shipping quotes from this URL.
-- **Check Connection Options URL** (optional): a URL to check and validate connection options during app registration.
-BigCommerce will send requests to this URL to ensure that a merchant’s connection settings are valid.
-You can perform any necessary checks, such as looking up a merchant's app credentials in your database or calling a downstream service to verify them.
+- **Check Connection Options URL** (optional): a URL to check connection options.
+BigCommerce will send requests with a merchant’s connection settings.
+You can then look up a merchant's credentials in your database or call a downstream service.

 These urls can be any valid HTTPS URLs that use port `443`, for example `https://example.com/rate`.
 Replace `example.com` and `rate` with your own host and path.